netzke/netzke-basepack/README.md

 ---
 Copyright (c) 2008-2013 [Max Gorin](https://twitter.com/uptomax), released under the MIT license (see LICENSE).

-**Note** that Ext JS is licensed [differently](http://www.sencha.com/products/extjs/license/), and you may need to purchase a commercial license in order to use it in your projects!
+**Note** that Ext JS is licensed [differently](http://www.sencha.com/products/extjs/license/), and you may need to purchase a commercial license in order to use it in your projects.